rust-lang/book/src/ch02-00-guessing-game-tutorial.md

     .expect("Please type a number!");
 ```

-You create a variable named `guess`.
+We create a variable named `guess`.
 But wait, doesn’t the program
 already have a variable named `guess`?
-It does, but Rust allows you to
+It does, but Rust allows us to
 *shadow* the previous value of `guess` with a new one.
 This feature is often
 used in similar situations in which you want to convert a value from one type
 to another type.
-Shadowing lets you reuse the `guess` variable name rather than
+Shadowing lets us reuse the `guess` variable name rather than
-forcing you to create two unique variables, like `guess_str` and `guess` for
+forcing us to create two unique variables, like `guess_str` and `guess` for
 example.
 (Chapter 3 covers shadowing in more detail.)

-You bind `guess` to the expression `guess.trim().parse()`.
+We bind `guess` to the expression `guess.trim().parse()`.
 The `guess` in the
 expression refers to the original `guess` that was a `String` with the input in
 it.
 The `trim` method on a `String` instance will eliminate any whitespace at
-the beginning and end. `u32` can only contain numerical characters, but you
+the beginning and end. `u32` can only contain numerical characters, but the
-must press the Return key to satisfy `read_line`.
-When you press Return, a
+user must press the Return key to satisfy `read_line`.
+When the user presses
-newline character is added to the string.
-For example, if you type 5 and press
+Return, a newline character is added to the string.
+For example, if the user
-return, `guess` looks like this: `5\n`.
-The `\n` represents “newline,” the
+types 5 and presses return, `guess` looks like this: `5\n`.
+The `\n` represents
-return key.
-The `trim` method eliminates `\n`, resulting in just `5`.
+“newline,” the return key.
+The `trim` method eliminates `\n`, resulting in just
+`5`.

 The [`parse` method on strings][parse]<!-- ignore --> parses a string into some
 kind of number.
-Because this method can parse a variety of number types, you
+Because this method can parse a variety of number types, we
-need to tell Rust the exact number type you want by using `let guess: u32`.
+need to tell Rust the exact number type we want by using `let guess: u32`.
 The
-colon (`:`) after `guess` tells Rust you’ll annotate the variable’s type.
+colon (`:`) after `guess` tells Rust we’ll annotate the variable’s type.
 Rust
 has a few built-in number types; the `u32` seen here is an unsigned, 32-bit
 integer.
 It’s a good default choice for a small positive number.
 You’ll learn
 about other number types in Chapter 3.
 Additionally, the `u32` annotation in